 Friesian names are from Frisia, a coastal region on the west coast of Europe, bordering the North Sea.
 It covers what is now the northern regions of the Netherlands and northwestern Germany.

-Isbert is a Germanic name that means ice.
+Isbert is a Germanic name beginning with I that means ice.